-The castle isn’t that that far from Old Town and across Charles Bridge, so walking is very possible.
+The castle isn’t that far from Old Town and across Charles Bridge, so walking is very possible.
 The walk up is a rather steep hill that has several lookout points where you can see the city of Prague unfold below you.
 According to one ILP volunteer, “Some of my favorite spots in Prague were on the walk to the castle” (take a peek at the picture at the end of this post to see what Jessica is talking about).

-Start from from Malostranské náměstí, and walk on Nerudova Street.
+Start from Malostranské náměstí, and walk on Nerudova Street.
 At the top, turn right on to Ke Hradu.
 This takes you right to the main entrance of the castle.

-You can also take Tram 22 and get off at Královský letohrádek, Pražský hrad (the main stop), or Pohořelec (one of the more scenic routes).
+You can also take tram 22 and get off at Královský letohrádek, Pražský hrad (the main stop), or Pohořelec (one of the more scenic routes).

 Tickets range from 150 to 350 CZK, depending on what kind of options you want.
 The most expensive ticket gives you full admission to the castle, plus a handful of other buildings.
 See the ticket prices here.
 Purchase tickets at the Prague Castle Info Center, and ticket counters at the Old Royal Palace … just follow the lines.